chibisnorlax/acnhbeginners/index.md

 Custom icons and assets by Melon (<https://twitter.com/54_Melon>).

-Please contact littlesnorlax#1717 on Discord or submit a [PR](https://github.com/chibisnorlax/acnhbeginners/pulls) if you would like to request changes to the document!
+Please contact littlesnorlax#1717 on Discord or submit a [PR](https://github.com/chibisnorlax/acnhbeginners/pulls) if you would like to request changes to the document, or request usage within other applications or websites!